Little Vumbura: Our full report

 - Further dining info, including room service

-- Breakfast and lunch are usually group meals, with individual tables according to game vehicles for brunch.
+- Breakfast and lunch are usually group meals, with individual tables set up according to passengers in each game vehicle for brunch.
+Private dining can be arranged.

 - Drinks included